MarkovD/TrainingNexus/LAB02/LAB02_instruction.md

 ### Spanning-Tree (VLAN10) Analysis

-Let's check the STP operational states of ports assigned to VLAN10 on the four switches.
-We have to run the following command on all devices:
+Let's check the STP operational status of ports assigned to VLAN10 on these four switches.
+Run the following command on all devices:

 ```
 show spanning-tree vlan 10